 Proceedings of the Provincial Court of Maryland: vol 41 1658-1662. ed.
 Bernard Christian Steiner.
 Baltimore: Maryland Historical Society, 1922.
 9. Web.; see also ST. MARY’S PROVINCIAL COURT (Proceedings) Liber B, No. 3. pg 370.
 30 December 1657.

 Getting back to William’s case, the court adjourned until after the land was surveyed, 11 May 1679.
 This was no easy feat finding an obscure boundary mark as the land dipped into swamp and morass.
 The tract was called Hardy’s Purchase and situated on the North side of the Potomac River.
 It bordered property owned by John Lee, Richard Watson, and Thomas Batchelor.
-Batchelor’s Creek ran through a march, which spilled into a beaver dam on the property.
+Batchelor’s Creek ran through a marsh, which spilled into a beaver dam on the property.
 William leased it on 1 August 1678 for a term of 3 years.
 William asked for 50 pounds sterling in damages as a consequence of being ejected.
 Robert Ridgely acted as attorney for William and Christopher Rousby acted for Philip Lynes.
 The suit was settled in William’s favor: